Riddhi9570/tech-pragati/README.md

 - **Registration Portal:** Seamlessly register for your favorite events with an intuitive registration system.
 - **Speakers and Workshops:** Learn from industry experts through insightful workshops and engaging speaker sessions.
 - **Interactive Schedule:** Plan your TechFest experience with our user-friendly event schedule.
-- **Live Updates:** Stay informed with real-time updates and announcements during the festival.

 ## Technologies Used